-The unbundling requirements for Norwegian network companies has been unchanged in 2014.
+The unbundling requirements for Norwegian network companies have been unchanged in 2015.

 In Norway, there is only one TSO, the publicly owned company Statnett, which has been legally unbundled since 1992.
-In addition, the ownership of the TSO and the publicly owned electricity producer Statkraft, has been divided between two different government ministries since 2002.
+In addition, the ownership of the TSO and the publicly owned electricity producer Statkraft has been divided between two different government ministries since 2002.
 Norway therefore complies with the requirements in the Electricity Directive 2003/54/EC for ownership unbundling.

 DSOs with more than 100 000 connected customers in Norway are legally and functionally unbundled.
-In 2014, there were seven DSOs in this category, representing 54% percent of total connected customers.
+In 2015, the seven DSOs in this category represented 57% percent of the total connected customers.
 In addition to the unbundling requirements, these companies are subject to participation in a compliance program according to the Electricity Directive and Norwegian regulation.
 The participants of the program have to produce an annual report to NVE that enables NVE to monitor the DSOs fulfilment of the regulations regarding legal and functional unbundling.

-146 of the Norwegian DSOs have less than 100 000 connected customers, and are therefore exempted from the regulations regarding legally unbundling.
-However, in the event of a merger or acquisition that activates the obligation to acquire a trading license, NVE can require a vertically integrated company performing generation or supply in addition to distribution, to reorganize into separate legal entities.
-In addition to the seven DSOs with more than 100 000 customers, there are 26 legally unbundled DSOs.
-All 146 DSOs are under regulations concerning neutral and non-discriminatory behavior when it comes to the DSO's management of the information to customers, supplier switching, metering data and billing, and these regulations are subject to supervision by NVE.
+There are 139 Norwegian DSOs with less than 100 000 connected customers, and are therefore exempted from the regulations regarding legal unbundling.
+In the event of a merger or acquisition, NVE can require a DSO that also has activities in generation or supply, to reorganize into separate legal entities.
+All 146 DSOs are under regulations concerning neutral and non-discriminatory behavior when it comes to the DSO's management of the information to customers, supplier switching, metering data and billing.
+These regulations are subject to supervision by NVE.
 The majority of the Norwegian DSOs are publicly owned.

-The Norwegian Ministry of Petroleum and Energy has proposed an amendment to the Energy Act that impose legal and functional unbundling for all DSOs, irrespective of size.
-The proposed amendment has been on public consultation during the first half of 2015, and will be followed up by a final proposal to the Parliament.
+In 2015, the Norwegian Ministry of Petroleum and Energy proposed an amendment to the Energy Act that imposes legal and functional unbundling for all DSOs, irrespective of size.
+The proposed amendment was approved by the Parliament June 2016, and will enter into force 1 January 2021.